zeitwork/zeitwork/internal/edgeproxy/README.md

   - **300 new orders per account per 3 hours** (most restrictive)
   - Set `EDGEPROXY_ACME_STAGING=false`

-**Built-in Rate Limiting**:
+**On-Demand Approach**:

-- Edgeproxy adds a configurable delay between certificate requests (default: 3 seconds)
+- Certificates obtained only when first HTTPS request arrives
-- For 19 domains with 3s delay = ~60 seconds total startup time
+- No startup delay - service ready immediately
-- This prevents hitting the 300 orders/3 hours limit
+- No risk of hitting rate limits during startup
-- Adjust with `EDGEPROXY_ACME_RATE_LIMIT_DELAY` if you have many domains
+- Each domain gets certificate independently when needed

 ### Certificate Lifecycle

-1. **Initial Acquisition**: When a domain is verified, certificate is requested proactively
+1. **Initial Acquisition**: When first HTTPS request arrives for a verified domain
 2. **Renewal**: Certificates are automatically renewed when they expire in < 30 days
 3. **Storage**: Certificates stored in PostgreSQL for persistence across restarts
 4. **Validity**: Let's Encrypt certificates are valid for 90 days